-The masts are proposed within the Rannoch - Nevis - Mamores - Alder Wild Land Area ('WLA').
-The developments do not fall within either of the exceptions under Policy 4(g) of NPF4 for development within Wild Land Areas which must either be: in support of meeting renewable energy targets; or directly linked to rural business or required to support a community in a rural area.
+The mast is proposed within the Rannoch - Nevis - Mamores - Alder Wild Land Area ('WLA').
+The development does not fall within either of the exceptions under Policy 4(g) of NPF4 for development within Wild Land Areas which must either be: in support of meeting renewable energy targets; or directly linked to rural business or required to support a community in a rural area.